Construction Site Accidents Lawyer

 Although construction can be a highly rewarding and well-compensated line of work, it is also inherently dangerous.
 Employers must take extreme care to set up job sites correctly and ensure that workers have access to the proper safety gear and tools.
 Employers are sometimes negligent in this duty, which can cause serious injuries and even death among construction workers.

 Unfortunately, construction site accidents are far too common in New York.
 The Bureau of Labor Statistics reports that 21 construction workers from New York City lost their lives in 2016.
 Thousands more suffered significant and sometimes life-altering injuries.
-If you are a construction worker injured on the job, it is in your best interest to speak with a construction site accidents lawyer as soon as possible.
+If you are a construction worker injured on the job, it is in your best interest to speak with a construction site accident lawyer as soon as possible.

 Three Types Of Construction Site Accident Claims